Book an appointment using SetMore

 As a family law attorney, I can't help but think about divorce and child custody cases as a competition of sorts.
 Yes, A family law case is about much more than the competition.
 Still, at its core, your case is a matchup of you and your opposing parent to when as much time with your children as possible to maintain your relationship with those children.
 Parents of all kinds enter child custody scenarios with concerns and doubts about what the future will hold for themselves and their children.
 How can you, as a parent, give yourself an advantage in child custody situations during a family law case in Texas?

-Getting a leg up on your competition is not bad as long as it is done ethically.
+Gaining an advantage over your competition is acceptable as long as it’s achieved ethically.
 When people ask me how to gain an advantage in their child custody cases, I tell them that if you ask that question at the beginning of your case, you ponder it far too late.
 The difficulty in gaining an advantage in a family law case involving child custody is that it is not much you can do once your case begins to change the course of where a judge would likely rule in terms of custody responsibilities and time.

 What outcomes are decided in a child custody case?